The Milky Way stellar halo is twisted and doubly broken: insights from DESI DR2 Milky Way Survey observation: Results

 We find that both the pitch and yaw angles, $\theta$ and $\phi$, decrease with increasing $r_\mathrm{GC}$.
 The yaw angle is more aligned with the line connecting the Sun and Galactic center within 20~kpc, which increases to larger absolute values at larger distances.
 Interestingly, there is a clear trend that the inner stellar halo within $r_\mathrm{GC}\lesssim30$~kpc is more aligned with the disk, with the absolute value of the pitch angle, $\theta$, smaller than 45~$\degree$.
 However, the absolute value of $\theta$ becomes greater than 45~$\degree$ beyond 30~kpc, indicating that the major axis of the outer stellar halo becomes more perpendicular to the MW disc, i.e., the orientation of the stellar halo flips with distance.
 Here, a negative pitch angle means that the major axis of the stellar halo is pointing to the South Galactic Pole.
 The pitch angle even reaches ~$-$80$\degree$ when $r_\mathrm{GC}$ is around 60~$\mathrm{kpc}$.

 Moreover, the flattening parameter, $q$, of the minor axis is first increasing with the radius, reaching a maximum at $r_\mathrm{GC}\sim45$~kpc and then decreasing again.
 The flattening of the intermediate axis, $p$, keeps decreasing.
 In fact, the stellar halo is more prolate at $r_\mathrm{GC}>30$~kpc, where $p$ and $q$ are closer to each other, while both are smaller than 1.
-At smaller $r_\mathrm{GC}$, $p$ is closer to 1, whereas $q$ is smaller by $\sim$0.15, indicating the more nearby inner stellar halo is more oblate.
+At a smaller $r_\mathrm{GC}$, $p$ is closer to 1, whereas $q$ is smaller by $\sim$0.15, indicating the more nearby inner stellar halo is more oblate.

 Figure~\ref{fig:twisted_pattern} more intuitively shows how the best-fit variable ellipsoidal model changes with radius in galactocentric Cartesian coordinates.
 The red solid lines are isodensity contours.
-The left and middle panels show the projected density distributions in the $x$-$z$ and $y$-$z$ planes perpendicular to the disk.
+The black dashed lines indicate reference circles.
+The left and middle panels show the density distributions in the $x$-$z$ ($y=0$) and $y$-$z$ ($x=0$) slices that are perpendicular to the disk.
 The stellar halo exhibits a pronounced twist: the isodensity contours systematically rotate towards perpendicular to the disk plane, and the flattening changes with increasing galactocentric distance.
-The right panel shows the projected density distribution in the disk plane.
+The right panel shows the density distribution in the disk plane ($z=0$).
 We also see a trend that on this plane, the stellar halo is closer to circles at smaller radii, which becomes more elliptical with the increase in radius.

 Combining the trends in orientation angles and the two axis ratios with $r_\mathrm{GC}$, it is straightforward to see that the inner stellar halo within 30~kpc is oblate and the major axis is more aligned with the disk (with the minor axis perpendicular to the disk).
 On the other hand, the more distant outer stellar halo becomes more prolate and perpendicular to the disk, with the major axis more aligned with the Vast Polar Structure of MW satellites, GCs, and stellar streams \citep[e.g.][]{2012MNRAS.423.1109P,2014ApJ...790...74P}.
 However, the trends of flattening parameter and orientation angles at a larger distance ($r_\mathrm{GC}>\sim50-60$~kpc) are still very uncertain due to quite large model uncertainties.